jwdink/ETML/README.md

 * All interfacing with Eyelink eyetracker abstracted and taken care of for you.
 Worry about making your experiment, not sifting through the eye tracker documentation.
 * Detailed, timestamped information sent to eye tracker and to a log text file as experiment runs.
 Includes all messages, warnings, and keypresses.
 * Key information about trial (condition, stimuli information) sent to a text file, with included R code to parse into 'tidy' R dataframe, ready for analysis.
 This is important, because it means you can run experiments that don't even use an eyetracker.
 For those that do, same information is sent to eye tracker.
-* Experiment structure *for each participant* is output to a text file that's easily readable in excel
 * Experiment can be terminated at any point by pressing and holding ESC, and data so far will be saved.
 * Ability to write your own script for what's presented on each trial.
 Let ETML handle the eyetracker and the experiment structure, and just worry about scripting the actual trial contents.